DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 Below are the methods available on the script.
 They can be executed by calling `<script>.<method>` e.g. `build.getVariables()`

+## checkoutSourceCode

+Checks out the source code for the current repository branch.
+As the repository version is validated against the `master` branch, the remote `master` branch will also be fetched to ensure it is available for comparison.

 ## getVariables

 Supplied with the version of the repo being built, an array containing the